Klezst/vulnerable/README.md

 # Vulnerable Web App
 This is a vulnerable web application.
-Do NOT use as it intentionally contains security vulnerabilities.
+Do NOT use: It intentionally contains security vulnerabilities.
 I do not assume any responsibility whatsoever for any damages that occur from the use of this application.
 The application is distributed WITHOUT ANY WARRANTY; without even the implied warranty of